elcorto/2024-intro2ml-cern-school-of-computing/README.md

 ## Check your software stack

-This repo has a small utility prepared which can check if you software environment is ready.
+This repo has a small utility prepared which can check if your software environment is ready.
 Either run

 ```sh